Skip to content

 1. Make a POST request to the iframe-authorize endpoint.

-4. Provide redirect_url as the URL to which the user will be redirected after the authentication is completed.
+• Provide redirect_uri as the URL to which the user will be redirected after the authentication is completed.

-6. Include a list of frame-ancestors to specify which domains are allowed to embed the iframe.
+• Provide frame_ancestor to specify which domain is allowed to embed the iframe.
 This is a security measure to prevent clickjacking.

 Below is an example of a request to the iframe-authorize endpoint: